DanielMartensson/Open-SAE-J1939/README.md

 This project can be built with CMake.
 The build can be configured to target different hardware platforms.
 Per default, no specific hardware platform is selected and all CAN messages are sent and received locally over an internal memory bus.
-However, if you want to send messages on a specific platform, you can set the 'TARGET_PLATFORM' compile definition during build.
+However, if you want to send messages on a specific platform, you can set the 'OPENSAE_J1939_TARGET_PLATFORM' compile definition during build.
 Here is an example of how to build the project using SOCKETCAN as a targeted platform.

 ```bash